rearc/cyber-quest/README.md

 ### Q. Can I share this quest with others?
 No.

-### Q. What can I do if I've never worked with notebooks, pyspark, or sql before?
+### Q. What can I do if I've never worked with notebooks, PySpark, or SQL before?
-We would still like you to demonstrate your existing skills, feel free to accomplish the hypothesis goal in whatever you way you do have experience with or use the hints to do as much as you can.
+We would still like you to demonstrate your existing skills.
+Feel free to accomplish the hypothesis goal in whatever way you do have experience with, or use the hints to do as much as you can.

 ### Q. Can I use AI to assist me?
 You can use AI as a reference, but we encourage you to be open about it!
 Please document what you used, what your prompts were, how it helped, what it got wrong, etc.